silverstripe/silverstripe-framework/docs/en/topics/grid-field.md

 ### GridFieldPaginator

-This component will add.
+This component will limit output to a fixed number of items per page add a footer row with pagination controls.
 The constructor takes 1 argument: the number of items per page.

 # Extending GridField with custom components